dodeeric/pdf2epubEX/README.md

 ### Usage

-To convert myfile.pdf to myfile.epub, run the following command in the directory where the PDF file is located:
+To convert myfile.pdf to myfile.epub, open the terminal and run the following command in the directory where the PDF file is located:

 ```
 ./pdf2epubEX.sh myfile.pdf